appaquet/exocore/data/replication.md

   * If it's an old entry, add to pending
   * Once we have a part of a chain that contains only old versions, propose a chain truncation

 ## Exceptions
-* A node has signature of other nodes on a block, and is about to send his signature, but then get partitionned.
+* A node has signature of other nodes on a block, and is about to send his signature, but then get partitioned.
   He's the only one with quorum, and adds to the block.

   Solutions: